smuellerDD/leancrypto/README.md

 The library offers an X.509 and PKCS#7 support with `lc_x509_parser.h`, `lc_x509_generator.h` and `lc_pkcs7_parser.h`.

+X.509 support includes:

+* X.509 parsing

+* X.509 generation

+The operations are offered via APIs as well as via the `lc_x509_generator` application.

 The following services are offered with the PKCS#7 support:

 * Signature verifiation: use cases are secure boot scenarios and others